DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

 ```

 ## Customization for Custom Security Roles
 If you have a custom security role class (for instance, `ExtendedSecurityRole` as in these examples: [one](https://docs.devexpress.com/eXpressAppFramework/113452/task-based-help/security/how-to-implement-a-custom-security-system-user-based-on-an-existing-business-class), [two](https://docs.devexpress.com/eXpressAppFramework/113384/task-based-help/security/how-to-implement-custom-security-objects-users-roles-operation-permissions)) and this class has custom properties, you need to include these properties into the generated code.
-To do this, handle the `RoleGenerator.CustomizeCodeLines` event inside the `RoleGeneratorController` class added added at Step 2:
+To do this, handle the `RoleGenerator.CustomizeCodeLines` event in the `RoleGeneratorController` class added at Step 2:

 ``` csharp
 // C#